4. 3 Side effects overview

 What about side effects and adherence?

-There can be a big difference between what is actually going on and what a doctor thinks is going on – and this is why side effects are often ignored.
+Sometimes there is limited time.
+Sometimes things get forgotten.
+Sometimes there can be a big difference between what is actually going on and what a doctor thinks is going on.
+This is why side effects are often ignored.

 - Some doctors think that their patients overestimate side effects.